 Zirconia is a metal oxide derived from zirconium, a metal in the titanium family, and can be found worldwide.
 Everyday household items such as dinnerware, pipes, and electrical fixtures are made from zirconia.
 Because of its natural strength and durability, zirconia is an ideal material for dental crowns.
 Zirconia crowns are best for patients who need posterior crowns, which require strength for masticating food.

 What is PFM?

 As the name suggests, porcelain-fused-to-metal (PFM) crowns combine porcelain and metal.
 The porcelain overlay is color-matched to the natural teeth, but the darker metal color could show at the gingival margin, especially if there is gingival recession.
 Dentists usually recommend PFM restorations for patients who desire strength and a natural appearance.

 Safer for Patients

-The high biocompatibility of zirconia will not cause allergies in patients who have allergic reactions to PFM restorations.
-Quite a few dental patients are allergic to the alloys used for the fabrication of PFM crowns.
-If a patient faces these allergies, this is a sign that zirconia should be used when making restorations.
-In fact, zirconia possesses excellent biocompatibility, making the crowns and bridges prepared from zirconia extremely safe for clinical use inside the mouth.
+The high biocompatibility of zirconia will not cause allergies in patients who have allergic reactions to the alloys in PFM restorations.
+Zirconia possesses excellent biocompatibility, making the crowns and bridges prepared from zirconia highly safe for clinical use.

-Zirconia restorations have been used successfully for years and provide patients with excellent strength, durability, and true-to-life esthetics.
+Zirconia restorations have been used successfully for years and provide patients with excellent strength, durability, and true-to-life aesthetics.
 Currently, the demand for zirconia far exceeds the demand for PFMs, and these older-style restorations are becoming a thing of the past.
 Please don’t hesitate to contact us if you would like more information.
-Our skilled technicians have in-depth knowledge about zirconia materials used for restorations and are always willing to discuss specific cases.
+Our technicians are always willing to discuss specific cases.